AyushS1304/RefiNet/README.md

-# 📝 Project Info — *Image Enhancement using Knowledge Distillation*
+# 📝 *Image Enhancement using Knowledge Distillation*

 This project aims to **compress a powerful image enhancement model** (MSAFN) into a **lightweight student model** (LightMSAFN) using **knowledge distillation**.
 The goal is to retain most of the image quality (PSNR, SSIM) while reducing model size and computation time, making it ideal for **real-time enhancement** on resource-constrained devices.